Video SEO Strategy - A Complete Guide

 By going to this report, you can easily find SERP features to rank your videos.
 In order to get this data, you’ll have to set up a Google rank tracking campaign and track the target keyword.

-Look for video icons that coincide with the video topics that you want to create.
+Look for video icons that coincide with the video keywords that you want to create.

 The Rank Insights SERP Feature report showing a Video Thumbnail